 Happy November and Happy Christmas.
 Yes, I know I’m a month early but I’m feeling a bit uninspired today, so I need to lighten my mood.
 We are in level 2 of the new measures to slow down the spread of coronavirus, which means reducing contact with other people.
-That is the very reason we have not opened the Fellowship as yet: we don’t want to risk the health of any of our members.
-It is heartbreaking, but it is to keep you safe.
+That is the very reason we … Continue reading November

 It’s October already.
 Can you believe it?
 I can hardly fathom where this year has gone.
 Luckily I have a diary that tells me more or less, everything I have done, otherwise it would feel like this year has been a big blank.
 Perhaps that is an insult to certain people.
 What memorable moments come … Continue reading October